Richard is a Partner at Hassans and a member of the firm’s Corporate and Commercial team specialising in corporate restructures and acquisitions

-Richard specialises in corporate restructures and acquisitions, has extensive experience in the field of leveraged finance and has also developed a niche practice dealing with natural resources in emerging markets.
-He regularly advises on the establishment of offshore structures and operations and is experienced in transactional work involving the use of Gibraltar based vehicles, in particular, Gibraltar Limited Partnerships.
+He has extensive experience in the field of leveraged finance and enjoys a strong reputation in Gibraltar as a lawyer who can assist clients with all aspects of starting a business.
+He regularly advises on the establishment of offshore structures and operations and is proficient in transactional work involving the use of Gibraltar based vehicles, in particular, Gibraltar Limited Partnerships.

 An LLB Honours graduate in Law and Spanish Studies from Kingston University in the United Kingdom, Richard completed the Bar Vocational Course at the Inns of Court School of Law in London and, as a member of the Middle Temple, was called to the Bar of England & Wales and Gibraltar in 2003.